MicrosoftDocs/azure-devops-docs/docs/user-guide/define-organizations-and-projects.md

 ## Defining organizations

 An Azure DevOps organization is the set of services and users for a business unit you define.
-It can be for your whole company, a specific business unit within your enterprise, or just you.
-If you are setting up Azure DevOps for a large company or enterprise, you may want to create multiple organizations with different accounts (mostly likely Azure Active Directory accounts).
-Think about what groups and users in your enterprise or company share strategies and work, and group them into specific organizations.
+It can be for your whole company, a specific business unit within your company, or just you.
+If you are setting up Azure DevOps for a large company, you may want to create multiple organizations with different accounts (mostly likely Azure Active Directory accounts).
+Think about what groups and users in your company share strategies and work, and group them into specific organizations.
 For example, the (fictional) Fabrikam company might create three Azure DevOps organizations: **Fabrikam-Marketing**, **Fabrikam-Engineering**, and **Fabrikam-Sales**.
 Each organization will have a separate URL, such as https://dev.azure.com/Fabrikam-Engineering, and will be mostly isolated from the others.

 Settings at the Azure DevOps organization are managed by Administrators.
 As the creator of the organization, you are an Administrator by default.
 You can access those settings using the **Admin settings** button in the lower-left of your Azure DevOps organization portal.